ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Access IFTTT Via Ameba.rst

 choice.

-Under the host name field, enter the hostname of the IFTTT service “maker.ifttt.com”
+Under the host name field, enter the hostname of the IFTTT service "maker.ifttt.com"

-under the Path field, enter the EventName and key field “trigger//with/key/”
+under the Path field, enter the EventName and key field "trigger//with/key/"

-− Event name: The event name should be same as the one specified in the IFTTT applet.
-In this example, the event name is “test_event”
+- Event name: The event name should be same as the one specified in the IFTTT applet.
+In this example, the event name is "test_event"

-− Key: available under Webhook service in individual IFTTT account.
+- Key: available under Webhook service in individual IFTTT account.
 See next step to obtain.

 3) How To obtain a key from documentation tab of the Webhooks?